 Melbourne CBD apartment prices have recovered 8–12% from their 2021 trough, driven by falling vacancy rates — now at approximately 2–3% — rising rental demand from international students and skilled migrants, and constrained new supply entering the market.

-Key risks include Australian dollar-Singapore dollar currency fluctuations, developer completion risk on off-plan purchases, and changes to Australian foreign investment regulations.
+Key risks include Australian dollar-Singapore dollar currency fluctuations, developer completion risk on off-plan purchases, and changes to Australian foreign allocation regulations.
 Buyers should review sunset clause provisions and verify the developer's financing and delivery track record before committing.